This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have new pain in your abdomen or pelvis.

 - You urinate very little.

 - You have new blood in your urine or bowel movement.

 - You are unable to urinate.

-- You have very bad pain that does not go away, even after taking medicine to decrease it.
+- You have severe pain that does not go away, even after you take pain medicine.

-- If you are female, you have new bleeding from your vagina that does not stop, even when not menstruating (having your monthly period).
+- You have new bleeding from your vagina, even when you are not having your monthly period.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.